-To riddle the grate, the main fire door will need to be open, carefully open the fire door, using the stove glove supplied.
+To riddle the grate, the main fire door will need to be open, carefully open the fire door.
 Multi Fuel Kit Optional Accessories mounted riddle lever, using the glove, move the lever left to right, repeatedly, until the ember/ash bed has been reduced.
 Note: if this procedure is performed vigorously then ash discharged from the firebox, care should be taken to avoid this from happening.

-Fig. 7.
+Fig. 9.
 Ash pan and Operating Tool